mogtofu33/docker-compose-drupal/README.md

 ## Features
 * Easy to launch, include all base tools for Drupal
-* Code and data persistence as mounted in data/www and data/database
+* Code, data and logs persistence
-* All services logs in data/logs
-* Default config override from config folder
+* Simple config override for main services
 * Base Php / Apache / Nginx images with bash and custom PS1 (docker exec -it CONTAINER_NAME bash)
 * Light images (based on Alpine Linux)
 * One service by containers